deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 He glanced at Gyotin in particular.
 “No. I will not.
 I will mourn them, but I *will* do what ***must*** be done.”

 He turned around.
 “Genshi.
 Get as much intel outta your Womb-Brother as you can.
 Fiin, prepare First Fang.
 Loomi…I want the biggest Fyu-fucked bombs ‘yer Clan has left in our legacy stockpile.
-Somethin’ that’ll make WERBS look like a thrift-brand *squeak toy.”*
+Somethin’ that’ll make WERBS look like a *squeak toy.”*

-“…We have a number of gigaton-class devices left in the Legacy, My Father, and we’ve kept them well-maintained…but they haven’t been test fired in a century!”
+“…We have a number of gigaton-class devices left in the Legacy, My Father, and we’ve kept them well-maintained…but they haven’t been test-fired in a century!”

-“Then test fire one and do it *now.* The rest we’re gonna use t’blow that ring into a zillion pieces before they have any clue what’s happenin.’
-Meanwhile, we need to get ready ‘fer a full-scale invasion of the planet its orbiting, too.
-We may never get another chance ‘ta hurt those evil motherfucks this hard ever again.
+“Then test-fire one and do it *now.* The rest we’re gonna use t’blow that ring into a zillion pieces before they have any clue what’s happenin.’
+Meanwhile, we need to get ready ‘fer a full-scale invasion of the planet it's orbiting, too.
+We may never get another chance ‘ta hurt those evil motherfuckers this hard ever again.
 I want *details.* What they’re doing, how much we can *hurt* them, alla that.
 We don’t go until I give the word, but I wanna be *ready* an’ I don’t wanna waste lives.”
 Daar sighed again, this time almost…mournfully.
 “If I’m gonna murder maybe trillions more, ‘least I can do is make it quick an’ give ‘em *meaning.”*

 The wind over the balcony was the only thing Fiin could hear.
 The Champions had been here before, and yet again they didn’t know what to say—the only appropriate sound was a painful, complete silence.
 Again, Daar glanced at Gyotin, who’d been silent so far.
 This time he spoke.